wp-plugins/postman-gmail-extension/readme.txt

 == Changelog ==

-= 0.2.2 - 2015-03-05 =
+= 0.2.1 - 2015-03-05 =
-* Prevent collisions with other plugins using the Google API
+* Quick fix to prevent Google API collisions with other plugins

 = 0.2.1 - 2015-03-01 =
 * A bug in the Plugin causes it to crash when deactivating if the parent Postman SMTP plugin is not installed and active.
 Fixed.